China’s Foreign Policy

 Contains rich information on the PRC’s foreign relations, including key speeches by Chinese leaders, a list of statements and communiqués, a list of treaties, diplomatic history, a list of China’s diplomatic allies, and a directory of foreign diplomats in China.

 A collection of essays written by some of the leading China scholars.
-Topics include China’s leadership, think tanks, national identity, and financial factors in Chinese foreign policymaking as well as China’s foreign policy toward the Korean peninsula.
-The chapters present contrasting perspectives on the theme of coordination and coherence in foreign policymaking.
+Topics include China’s leadership, think tanks, national identity, and financial factors in Chinese foreign policymaking as well as China’s foreign policy toward the Korean Peninsula.

 Wang, Zheng.
 Never Forget National Humiliation: Historical Memory in Chinese Politics and Foreign Relations.
 New York: Columbia University Press, 2012.